Conformal transformations and equivariance in unbounded KK-theory: Introduction

 The technical innovation which underpins our results is a multiplicative perturbation theory for self-adjoint regular operators on Hilbert modules.
 This perturbation theory relates the bounded transforms \( D(1+D^2)^{-1/2} \) and \( \mu D\mu^*(1+(\mu D\mu^*)^2)^{-1/2} \) of \( D \) and its multiplicative perturbation \( \mu D\mu^* \), for suitable $\mu$.
 Together with the well-known additive perturbation theory $D \leadsto D+A$ for (relatively) bounded $A$, Theorem \ref{thm:converse} says, roughly, that any perturbation preserving the KK-class of the bounded transform takes the form $\mu D \mu^*+A$.

-We introduce several concepts making use of the multiplicative perturbation theory of \S2, among which are: \begin{itemize} \item \emph{Conformal transformations} between unbounded Kasparov modules, Definition \ref{definition:conformal-transformation}, and a singular version, Definition \ref{definition:sing-conf-transformation}; \item \emph{Conformal group equivariance} for unbounded Kasparov modules, Definition \ref{definition:conformal-equivariance}; \item \emph{Conformal quantum group equivariance} for unbounded Kasparov modules, Definition \ref{defn:conf-ess-equi}; \item The equivalence relation of \emph{conformism} for unbounded Kasparov modules, Definition \ref{definition:conformism}; and \item \emph{Conformally generated cycles}, Definition \ref{definition:conformally-generated-cycle-general}, providing a new picture of KK-theory, generalising unbounded KK-theory. \end{itemize} Conformally generated cycles have a dynamical aspect in addition to a geometrical one.
+We introduce several concepts making use of the multiplicative perturbation theory of \S\ref{section:conf-tr-mult}, among which are: \begin{itemize} \item \emph{Conformal transformations} between unbounded Kasparov modules, Definition \ref{definition:conformal-transformation}, and a singular version, Definition \ref{definition:sing-conf-transformation}; \item \emph{Conformal group equivariance} for unbounded Kasparov modules, Definition \ref{definition:conformal-equivariance}; \item \emph{Conformal quantum group equivariance} for unbounded Kasparov modules, Definition \ref{defn:conf-ess-equi}; \item \emph{Conformally generated cycles}, Definition \ref{definition:conformally-generated-cycle-general}, providing a new picture of KK-theory, generalising unbounded KK-theory; and \item The equivalence relation of \emph{conformism} for unbounded Kasparov modules, Definition \ref{definition:conformism}. \end{itemize} Conformally generated cycles have a dynamical aspect in addition to a geometrical one.
 We show that this framework is adapted to all known examples of twisted spectral triples with well-defined bounded transforms.
-Key features of our approach are the lack of a `twist', in the sense of an algebra automorphism, and the bounded transform which does not depend on any additional smoothness condition such as Lipschitz regularity.
-We show in \S\ref{subsec:conf-descent} that Kasparov's descent map (and the dual-Green–Julg map) applied to group and quantum group conformally equivariant unbounded Kasparov modules give rise to conformally generated cycles whose bounded transforms define the same classes as the descent map (dual-Green–Julg map) applied to the bounded transforms of the original modules.
+Key features of our approach are the lack of a `twist', in the sense of an algebra automorphism, and a bounded transform which does not depend on any additional smoothness condition such as Lipschitz regularity.
+We show in \S\ref{subsec:conf-descent} that Kasparov's descent map (and the dual Green–Julg map) applied to group and quantum group conformally equivariant unbounded Kasparov modules give rise to conformally generated cycles whose bounded transforms define the same classes as the descent map (dual Green–Julg map) applied to the bounded transforms of the original modules.

-We begin by considering conformal transformations between (higher order) unbounded Kasparov modules in \S2.
-The motivation for such a framework is conformal changes of metric of Riemannian manifolds and the noncommutative torus, of which we give some details in \S2.1.
+We begin by considering conformal transformations between (higher order) unbounded Kasparov modules in \S\ref{section:conf-tr-mult}.
+The motivation for such a framework is conformal changes of metric of Riemannian manifolds and the noncommutative torus, of which we give some details in \S\ref{section:conformal-motivating-examples}.
 In the simplest instance for unbounded Kasparov modules $(A,E,D_1)$ and $(A,E',D_2)$, these transformations are a pair $(U,\mu)$ with $U:E\to E'$ unitary and $\mu$ a bounded invertible endomorphism (which is even if the module is graded) such that, for all $a$ in a dense subset of $A$,